UK-BIS-Analysis/BIS_Viz_Toolkit/readme.md

 ### Build process: packaging and optimization

 The source code of the application is optimized and minified for production use unsing [Grunt](http://gruntjs.com/) based on the ```Gruntfile.js``` script.
-To run the optimization and generate production code make sure you have all dependencies installed by running (you only need to do this once on your system):

-    npm install

 You can then generate production code simply by running:

     grunt